 - Novak v Chandler Bars Group Ltd – Successfully represented Ms Novak in a test case on the worker’s rights of strippers.
 Ms Novak has secured worker status and will go on to claim detriment arising from trade union activities and unpaid holiday pay.

-- Hallett v Derby Hospitals NHS Foundation Trust EWCA Civ 1394 – Instructed as sole junior led by Mark Sutton QC and John Cavanagh QC in a major BMA test case which successfully challenged the way in which some NHS Trusts monitor hours and rest for junior doctors and calculate pay banding supplements.
+- Hallett v Derby Hospitals NHS Foundation Trust EWCA Civ 1394 – Instructed as sole junior led by Mark Sutton KC and John Cavanagh KC in a major BMA test case which successfully challenged the way in which some NHS Trusts monitor hours and rest for junior doctors and calculate pay banding supplements.
 Sarah advised the project team on merits, evidence, procedure and tactics and represented Dr Hallett in the High Court and Court of Appeal.
 Permission to appeal to the Supreme Court has been applied for.

 - Brangwyn v South Warwickshire NHS Foundation Trust EWCA Civ 2235 – Represented Mr Brangwyn, an occupational therapist, in the Court of Appeal at the permission and full hearing stage on a pro bono basis.
 Mr Brangwyn was a carpenter with a blood phobia who provided occupational therapy for the Respondent’s patients and was dismissed when changes were made to his job description requiring him to go onto hospital wards.
 The judgment clarified the law in relation to the identification of a PCP for the purpose of reasonable adjustment claims under the Equality Act 2010.